clintcarter1999/JokesAPI/README.md

  - **Visual Studio 2019 Community Edition**
    This is a free installation - [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/)
 - Get the latest code from my Repo Here and open that in Visual Studio 2019 Community Edition
-- Next, you need to install several packages for the Entity Framework, Sqlite, Serilog, and Seq.
+- Next, you need to install several packages (for Entity Framework, Sqlite, Serilog, and Seq).

 	I used the Visual Studio NuGet Package Manager to install:
  - **Entity Framework** -